ant-design/pro-components/README.en-US.md

 | --- | --- | --- | --- | --- |
 | IE11, Edge | last 2 versions | last 2 versions | last 2 versions | last 2 versions |

-## Participation and contributions
+## Contributing

-We very much welcome your contribution, you can build with us in the following ways 😃 ：
+Any type of contribution is welcome, here are some examples of how you may contribute to this project 😃 ：

-- Use Ant Design Pro，umi, and ProComponents in your corporate or personal projects.
+- Use Ant Design Pro，umi, and ProComponents in your daily work.
-- Through [Issues](http://github.com/ant-design/https://github.com/ant-design/pro-components/issues) by reporting bugs or consulting
+- Submit [issues](http://github.com/ant-design/https://github.com/ant-design/pro-components/issues) to report bugs or ask questions.
-- Submit a [Pull Request](http://github.com/ant-design/https://github.com/ant-design/pro-components/pulls) that improves the ProComponents code.
+- Propose [pull requests](http://github.com/ant-design/https://github.com/ant-design/pro-components/pulls) to improve our code.

 ## Component Kanban